matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 When parsed, the demo file can be read a little like a script for a play.
-The initial commands set the scene, saying which level is being played, along with what assets --- models and sounds --- will be used throughout the demo.
+The initial commands set the scene, saying which level is being played, along with what assets --- models and sounds --- will be used throughout the demo:

 <div class="code-vertical-scroll">
 {% highlight python %}